The giraffe Personality

 Intellectually, giraffes are no owls, but then they've never had to rely on their wits to compete... their graceful presence and charms grant them a serene and gentle passage.
 When necessary though, they display a sharp wit and an engaging sense of humor.

 The tallest animal in the world, the giraffe tops out at eighteen feet.
 Living in herds with casual social structures, the females and their offspring live separately from groups of males.

 The thirteenth-century Arabic writings of Zakariya al-Qaswini declared, "The giraffe is produced by the camel mare, the male hyena, and the wild cow," and the mystique surrounding the giraffe persists to this day.

-Some observers that giraffes never sleep, although it's probable that they do ?- for about thirty minutes a day.
-Another puzzle surrounding the giraffe is its unusually large voice box.
-For a long time it was believed that giraffes were mute, and naturalists are still unsure why such a large voice system rarely gets used.
+Some observers believe that giraffes never sleep, although they certainly do, for about thirty minutes a day.
+Another puzzle surrounding the giraffe is its unusually large voice box, and for a long time it was believed that giraffes were mute.
+Naturalists are still unsure why such a large voice system rarely gets used.

 Model • Dancer • Writer • Actor • Athlete

 Love & Friendship

 Giraffes are archetypal romantics and suitors are in for an agreeable surprise when they first encounter the giraffe's prehensile tongue.
 Candlelit dinners with classical music and a bottle of French wine make it go weak at the knees.

 But like everything else in their lives, giraffes are awfully picky about their lovers and would never dream of stooping below their station.
 So although they don't have many choices when it comes to marriage, elephants, bison, and rhinos are always delighted to have a giraffe on their arms.